-Amoxicillin pretreatment susceptible isolates ( ≤ 0.25 mcg per mL) occurred in 97.8% (936/957) and 98.0% (98/100) of the patients in the dual and triple therapy clinical trials by E-test and agar dilution, respectively.
-Twenty-one of 957 patients (2.2%) by E-test and 2 of 100 patients (2.0%) by agar dilution had amoxicillin pretreatment MICs of greater than 0.25 mcg per mL.
-One patient on the 14-day triple therapy regimen had an unconfirmed pretreatment amoxicillin minimum inhibitory concentration (MIC) of greater than 256 mcg per mL by E-test and the patient was eradicated of H. pylori.
+Amoxicillin pretreatment susceptible isolates ( ≤ 0.25 mcg /mL) occurred in 97.8% (936/957) and 98.0% (98/100) of the patients in the dual and triple therapy clinical trials by E-test and agar dilution, respectively.
+Twenty-one of 957 patients (2.2%) by E-test, and two of 100 patients (2.0%) by agar dilution, had amoxicillin pretreatment MICs of greater than 0.25 mcg/mL.
+One patient on the 14-day triple therapy regimen had an unconfirmed pretreatment amoxicillin minimum inhibitory concentration (MIC) of greater than 256 mcg/mL by E-test and the patient was eradicated of H. pylori.

 |Clarithromycin Pretreatment Results||Clarithromycin Post-treatment Results|

-Patients not eradicated of H. pylori following lansoprazole/amoxicillin/clarithromycin triple therapy will likely have clarithromycin resistant H. pylori .
-Therefore, for those patients who fail therapy, clarithromycin susceptibility testing should be done when possible.
-Patients with clarithromycin resistant H. pylori should not be treated with lansoprazole/amoxicillin/clarithromycin triple therapy or with regimens which include clarithromycin as the sole antimicrobial agent.
+Patients not eradicated of H. pylori following lansoprazole/amoxicillin/clarithromycin triple therapy will likely have clarithromycin resistant H. pylori isolates.
+Therefore, for those patients who fail therapy, clarithromycin susceptibility testing should be done if possible.
+Patients with clarithromycin resistant H. pylori should not be treated with lansoprazole/amoxicillin/clarithromycin triple therapy or other regimens which include clarithromycin as the sole antimicrobial agent.

-In the dual and triple therapy clinical trials, 82.6% (195/236) of the patients that had pretreatment amoxicillin susceptible MICs ( ≤ 0.25 mcg per mL) were eradicated of H. pylori.
-Of those with pretreatment amoxicillin MICs of greater than 0.25 mcg per mL, three of six had the H. pylori eradicated.
-A total of 30% (21/70) of the patients failed lansoprazole 30 mg t.i.d. per amoxicillin 1 gm t.i.d. dual therapy and a total of 12.8% (22/172) of the patients failed the 10-and 14-day triple therapy regimens.
+In the dual and triple therapy clinical trials, 82.6% (195/236) of the patients that had pretreatment amoxicillin susceptible MICs ( ≤ 0.25 mcg/mL) were eradicated of H. pylori.
+Of those with pretreatment amoxicillin MICs of greater than 0.25 mcg/mL, three of six had the H. pylori eradicated.
+A total of 30% (21/70) of the patients failed lansoprazole 30 mg three times daily per amoxicillin 1 g three times daily dual therapy and a total of 12.8% (22/172) of the patients failed the 10-and 14-day triple therapy regimens.
 Post-treatment susceptibility results were not obtained on 11 of the patients who failed therapy.
 Nine of the 11 patients with amoxicillin post-treatment MICs that failed the triple therapy regimen also had clarithromycin resistant H. pylori isolates.

-The reference methodology for susceptibility testing of H. pylori is agar dilution MICs.1 One to three microliters of an inoculum equivalent to a No. 2 McFarland standard (1 x 107-1 x 108 CFU per mL for H. pylori) are inoculated directly onto freshly prepared antimicrobial containing Mueller-Hinton agar plates with 5% aged defibrinated sheep blood ( ≥ 2 weeks old).
+The reference methodology for susceptibility testing of H. pylori is agar dilution MICs.1 One to three microliters of an inoculum equivalent to a No. 2 McFarland standard (1 x 107-1 x 108 CFU/mL for H. pylori) are inoculated directly onto freshly prepared antimicrobial containing Mueller-Hinton agar plates with 5% aged defibrinated sheep blood (greater than 2 weeks old).
 The agar dilution plates are incubated at 35°C in a microaerobic environment produced by a gas generating system suitable for Campylobacter species.
-After 3 days of incubation, the MICs are recorded as the lowest concentration of antimicrobial agent required to inhibit growth of the organism.
+After three days of incubation, the MICs are recorded as the lowest concentration of antimicrobial agent required to inhibit growth of the organism.
 The clarithromycin and amoxicillin MIC values should be interpreted according to the following criteria:

 |≤ 0.25||Susceptible (S)|

-† There were not enough organisms with MICs greater than 0.25 mcg per mL to determine a resistance breakpoint.
+† There were not enough organisms with MICs greater than 0.25 mcg/mL to determine a resistance breakpoint.

-Standardized susceptibility test procedures require the use of laboratory control microorganisms to control the technical aspects of the laboratory procedures.
-Standard clarithromycin and amoxicillin powders should provide the following MIC values:
+Standardized susceptibility test procedures require the use of laboratory control bacteria to monitor and ensure the accuracy and precision of supplies and reagents in the assay, and the techniques of the individual performing the test.
+Standard clarithromycin or amoxicillin powder should provide the following MIC ranges.

 The intragastric pH results of a five-day, pharmacodynamic, crossover study of 15 mg and 30 mg of once daily lansoprazole are presented in Table 2.

-Table 2: Mean Antisecretory Effects after Single and Multiple
+Table 2: Mean Antisecretory Effects After Single and

 |Day 1||Day 5||Day 1||Day 5|

-After the initial dose in this study, increased gastric pH was seen within 1 to 2 hours with 30 mg of lansoprazole and 2 to 3 hours with 15 mg of lansoprazole.
-After multiple daily dosing, increased gastric pH was seen within the first hour post-dosing with 30 mg of lansoprazole and within 1 to 2 hours post-dosing with 15 mg of lansoprazole.
+After the initial dose in this study, increased gastric pH was seen within one to two hours with 30 mg of lansoprazole and two to three hours with 15 mg of lansoprazole.
+After multiple daily dosing, increased gastric pH was seen within the first hour post-dosing with 30 mg of lansoprazole and within one to two hours post-dosing with 15 mg of lansoprazole.

 Acid suppression may enhance the effect of antimicrobials in eradicating Helicobacter pylori (H. pylori).
-The percentage of time gastric pH was elevated above 5 and 6 was evaluated in a crossover study of PREVACID given daily, b.i.d. and t.i.d.
+The percentage of time gastric pH was elevated above five and six was evaluated in a crossover study of PREVACID given daily, twice daily and three times daily.

 The inhibition of gastric acid secretion as measured by intragastric pH gradually returned to normal over two to four days after multiple doses.
 There was no indication of rebound gastric acidity.